dart-lang/language/working/2364 - primary constructors/feature-specification.md

 variable.

-This differs from an approach in the case where there is an instance variable and a primary header parameter with the same name where there is no correspondence:
+This differs from an approach in the case where there is an instance variable and a declaring header parameter with the same name where there is no correspondence:

 ```dart